What is Invoice Factoring?

 In our experience a very experienced business trading at £10million per annum could expect to pay c0.10% per invoice, however, a new start up business could be expected to pay up to 5% per invoice in fees.

-If you are interested in Invoice Factoring or Invoice Discounting please do not hesitate to contact us on the details below:
+Finally if you are interested in Invoice Factoring or Invoice Discounting please click on the link below.

 - Asset Based Lending